lfortran/lfortran/doc/src/asr/asr_nodes/expression_nodes/IntrinsicFunction.md

 ### Syntax

 ```
-IntrinsicFunction(expr* args, int intrinsic_id, ttype type, expr? value)
+IntrinsicFunction(expr* args, int intrinsic_id, int overload_id,
+    ttype type, expr? value)
 ```

 ### Arguments

-`args` represents all arguments passed to the function. `intrinsic_id` is the unique ID of the intrinsic function signature
+* `args` represents all arguments passed to the function
+* `intrinsic_id` is the unique ID of the generic intrinsic function
+* `overload_id` is the ID of the signature within the given generic function
-`type` represents the type of the output and `value` is an optional compile time value.
+* `type` represents the type of the output
+* `value` is an optional compile time value

 ### Return values

-The return value is the expression that the IntrinsicFunction represents.
+The return value is the expression that the `IntrinsicFunction` represents.

 ## Description